Caring For Your Hutch Or Run

-Please also note that if you are going to keep your rabbit or guinea pig outside then we highly recommend that you read our recommendations on how to safeguard their welfare against foxes and other animals (dogs, badgers, cats).
+If you are going to keep your rabbit or guinea pig outside then we highly recommend that you read our recommendations on how to safeguard their welfare against foxes and other animals (dogs, badgers, cats).

 Full details can be found here: Fox proofing a rabbit hutch.

-While we have purposely used thicker, sturdier wood, wire and locks with the aim to make it as safe and secure as possible for your pets we cannot absolutely guarantee that foxes, badgers, dogs and even cats won't try and forcefully gain access.
+While we have purposely used thicker, sturdier wood, wire and locks with the aim to make it as safe and secure as possible for your pets we cannot guarantee that foxes, badgers, dogs and even cats won't try and forcefully gain access.

-Preditors like foxes/dogs/badgers are by far the biggest threat that your pet will face so if you are going to keep your rabbits or guinea pigs outside then we also urge you to take these added precautions
+Preditors like foxes/dogs/badgers are by far the biggest threat that your pet will face so if you are going to keep your rabbits or guinea pigs outside then we also urge you to take these added precautions.

 Please don't be complacent!
 Foxes are powerful and persistant preditors.